rdegges/flask-skel/README.md

 ## Purpose

 This project is designed to make building Flask projects simple and straightforward.
 As a Flask user, I often want to write simple applications quickly without the going through the typical application bootstrapping process.

-This projet allows you to easily build Flask apps without sacrificing maintainability.
+This project allows you to easily build Flask apps without sacrificing maintainability.